Photo courtesy of Voyager

 6. Warda Patisserie Midtown

 Algerian-born pastry chef Warda Bouguettaya became a household name in 2022 when she won the James Beard Award for Outstanding Pastry Chef — the first chef from Detroit in 30 years to win a Beard.
 But the acclaim came as no shock to savvy Detroit locals, who had long been drawn to Warda for impeccable pastries.
 These creations are a tribute to her heritage, and the insights gained from a life spent traveling across the globe.
-From mango and black sesame financiers to yuzu-glazed madeleines and sand-dollar-shaped pear and frangipane tarts, each creation is devastatingly beautiful in its simplicity, but bursting with flavor.
+From mango and black sesame financiers to yuzu-glazed madeleines and sand-dollar-shaped pear and frangipane tarts, each creation is devastatingly beautiful in its simplicity, while bursting with flavor.

 More info here.